manashma/BlackManPhishing/README.md

 8. Paypal
 9. Amazon
 10. Yahoo
-Now with this tool you will get the location of the Victim The tool is completely free now
+11.Now with this tool you will get the location of the Victim The tool is completely free now

 ### Usage: